-Choosing how to design your CV is a key step in the job-searching process.
+Picking your CV design is one of the most important steps in the CV creation process — after choosing your CV’s format.
 A professional CV design will make your application stand out and effectively highlight your qualifications to recruiters.
 On the other hand, a bland design without style or colours could make employers confuse your CV with other similarly drab applications they receive.

 1. The creative CV design